tyler-johnson/infinite/README.md

 # Infinite

-Copies a node module somewhere in your system into `node_modules/`.
+Copies a node module somewhere in your system into local `node_modules/`.
 This is similar to `npm link`, but instead of symlinking the folder, it duplicates all of the contents.

 To install: